Leaf-Agriculture/docs/docs/satellite_endpoints.md

 ### `DELETE /fields/{id}`
 Deletes the field from our database.

-:::caution

-Be careful when using this method.
-It will delete all the processed images from the database as well.
+:::warning
+Note that the field deletion is irreversible and all images will be lost.
 :::
+_(But you can always create a new field and get images from the past, as far as you want)._

 <Tabs